rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 }
 ```
 This is the main program.
-This extracts all the device information from all the devices in all the 256 buses and checks which ones are valid.
-The main information that we need from here is the class and subclass information of each device.
+It extracts the device information from the devices in all the 256 buses and checks which are valid and which are not.
+Looking at the class and sub-class information of each device, we identify that the address space concerns the corresponding hardware device.
 Specifically we are looking for the Ethernet Adapter Controller.
 Its class number is `0x02` and sub-class is `0x00`.
-Here is the list of devices found.
+Here's the list of devices that we found.

 ```rust
 impl DriverManager for Pci {